SNMP data source

 These encryption algorithms are not officially specified, but they are often supported by network devices.
 See SNMPv3 with AES-256.

-See SNMP authentication to learn how to define authentication in your monitoring configuration.
+To learn how to define authentication in your monitoring configuration, see SNMP authentication.

 SNMP monitoring with the Extensions 2.0 framework is performed by an ActiveGate.
 The requirements for the hosts depend on the following: